-6. We set up the Electoral Reform Working Group, chaired by Mayor Nick Smith, which engaged extensively with members to develop its thinking.
+6. We set up the Electoral Reform Working Group, chaired by Mayor develop its thinking.

+Nick Smith, which engaged

+extensively with members to

 Its March 2025 draft position paper - which makes it clear that postal voting has a very limited shelf life and change is urgent - gained significant media, political and third-party interest.
 It's also allowed you to respond proactively to key issues that matter.
 Minister Watts and the Prime Minister are positive about the working group's recommendations and keen to make progress for the 2028 local body elections.

-- 7. Our city/regional deals framework was picked up and used by the Government, to local government's advantage, including the focus on partnership, new funding tools and a commitment to long-term planning. - 8.
-We ran an Infrastructure Symposium attended by more than 200 people, with speakers including Infrastructure Minister Chris Bishop, former Prime Minister Bill English, Fulton Hogan's COO and the President of the Australian Local Government Association.
+7. Our city/regional deals framework was picked up and used by the Government, to local government's advantage, including the focus on partnership, new funding tools and a commitment to long-term planning.